North American F-86 Sabre: Philippine Air Force

 primary interceptor.
 F-86s first operated from Basa Air Base, known infamously as the "Nest of Vipers", where the 5th Fighter Wing of the PAF was based.
 Later on, in 1960, the PAF acquired the F-86D as their first all-weather interceptor.
 The most notable use of the F-86 Sabres was in the Blue Diamonds aerobatic display team, which operated eight Sabres until the arrival of the newer, supersonic Northrop F-5.
 The F-86s were subsequently phased out of service in the 1970s as the Northrop F-5 Freedom Fighter and Vought F-8 Crusaders became the primary fighters and interceptors of the PAF.
 Antonio Bautista was a Blue Diamonds pilot and a decorated officer.
 He was killed on 11 January 1974 during a combat sortie against rebels in the south of the country.

+Indian Air Force

+Though the Indian Air Force never operated the F-86 Sabre, a small group of IAF pilots trained on the aircraft in the United States in 1963–65 under a brief diplomatic arrangement to provide IAF pilots with Gunnery training.
+The training contributed to doctrinal exposure rather than operational deployment.
+During training, Indian pilots would often fly with Pakistani,Iranian and NATO forces.
+India would instead field the Folland Gnat against the F-86 in conflicts with Saber-armed Pakistan.